abhixshek/abhixshek/README.md

 - 👋 Hi, I’m @abhixshek
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently learning computer science and machine learning
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate on data science and AI/ML projects
 - 📫 How to reach me abhishek.dce.2000@gmail.com

 <!---